Shergar: 1980: two-year-old season

 On 19 September 1980 Shergar ran his first race, the Kris Plate, with Piggott as his jockey.
 The race was open to two-year-old colts and geldings over a 1 mi straight at Newbury.
 Listed as favourite with odds of 11–8, he kept in behind the leaders before opening up and winning by 2 1/2 lengths.
 Richard Baerlein, the racing correspondent for The Observer, thought Shergar's run was the best from a two-year-old that season.
 After the race Stoute said the horse would run one more race that year to gain experience, before resting until the following year.

 Shergar's second race was the 1 mi William Hill Futurity Stakes at Doncaster, run on 25 October 1980.
 He was again ridden by Piggott, with odds of 5–2 in a very experienced field of seven.
-Shergar sat behind the pace-setting leader for much of the race, and when that horse faded, the running was taken up by Beldale Flutter.
+Shergar sat behind the pace-setting leader for much of the race; when that horse faded, the running was taken up by Beldale Flutter.
 Shergar challenged for the lead, but Beldale Flutter pulled away and won by 2 1/2 lengths; Shergar came in second.
-Following the race, Michael Seely, the racing correspondent of The Times, thought Shergar's run was significant, and that he was "a magnificent stamp of a horse" whose odds of 25–1 for the following year's Derby were worth considering.
+After the race, Michael Seely, the racing correspondent of The Times, thought Shergar's run was significant, and that he was "a magnificent stamp of a horse", whose odds of 25–1 for the next year's Derby were worth considering.